 In 1977, SPLC worked its way onto the national radar during Gambino v.
 Fairfax County School Board, defending a student whose high school censored an article about students having unprotected sex.
 From there, phone calls started pouring in.
 In August of 1979, the Center became an independent non-profit corporation.
 By 1985, the SPLC was getting nearly 500 calls a year and had heard from students in 48 states.

-As of July 2014, the SPLC has taken nearly 60,000 calls from students and their advisers.
+As of August 2018, the SPLC has been contacted by nearly students and their advisers.
 It continues to staff a legal hotline, provide educational material, cultivate an Attorney Referral Network to provide free services across the country, file amicus briefs and fight against legislation that could threaten the freedom provided to all through the First Amendment.